camunda/camunda-docs/versioned_docs/version-8.2/components/modeler/web-modeler/play-your-process.md

 Incidents are raised as they would in any Camunda cluster.
 Use the variables and incident message to debug the issue.

-To start a new process instance, return to the definition view by clicking **View all** on the top banner.
+To start a new process instance, click on the **Restart process** button on the start event, or return to the definition view by clicking **View all** on the top banner.

 ## Rapid iteration